cchayden/xframes/README.rst

     python setup.py install

-Running xFrames
+Running XFrames
 ---------------
-xFrames uses pySpark, so you have to have Spark set up.
+XFrames uses pySpark, so you have to have Spark set up.

 You might have an existing Spark installation running in Cluster Mode, managed by the the Standalone, YARN, or Mesos cluster manager.